CONFERENCE SCHEDULE

 All conference participants are invited to attend!
 Learn more and get involved with the organization.

-All conference participants are invited to attend a cocktail reception honoring our Lifetime Achievement Awardee Brenda Dixon Gottschild.
+All conference participants are invited to attend a cocktail reception honoring our Lifetime Achievement Award recipient Brenda Dixon Gottschild.
 The event includes a light buffet and cash bar with conference registrants receiving one free drink ticket.

 THURSDAY JUNE 19, 2025

-All conference participants are welcome to take a ballet technique class.
+All conference participants are welcome to take ballet technique class.

-All are welcome to observe Utah Ballet Summer Intensive ballet technique class instructed by Christina Johnson.
+All are welcome to observe Utah Ballet Summer Intensive ballet technique class.

 Facilitated by Caroline Rocher Barnes and Nancy Dobbs Owen